Reports to: Director of Asset Building Programs

 - Monitor and manage the program budget to ensure adequate funding for future needs and operations.

-- Monitor program grants and contracts to ensure compliance with the terms and conditions of its grants, and if not, recommend those actions which must be taken to meet contract compliance.
+- Monitor program grants and contracts to ensure the programs and services are in compliance with the terms and conditions of its grants.

 - Approve written reports to monitor compliance with funding and grant goals and objectives.

-- Identify additional fundraising opportunities for program expansion and write/coordinate with the Development Department on the grants for the program.
+- Identify additional fundraising opportunities for program expansion with the Development Department on the grants for the program.

 - Management of new or expansion of existing projects as directed.